Mission: To protect, promote & improve the health of all people in Florida through integrated state, county, & community efforts.

 Wells, Pumps, and Irrigation Program

-The St. Johns Water Management District has delegated the Volusia County Health Department as the Approved agency to issue Potable Well, Irrigation Well, Abandonment of Well, permits in Volusia County.
+The St. Johns Water Management District has delegated the Florida Department of Health in Volusia County as the Approved agency to issue Potable Well, Irrigation Well, Abandonment of Well, permits in Volusia County.
 Water Wise is a program designed to conserve Florida’s water by the proper installation, maintenance, and operation of your irrigation system.
-Through a County Ordinance the Volusia County Health Department has been given the authority to issue and inspect these irrigation systems in the incorporate and unincorporated areas of Volusia County.
+Through a County Ordinance the Florida Department of Health in Volusia County has been given the authority to issue and inspect these irrigation systems in the incorporate and unincorporated areas of Volusia County.

 121 West Rich Avenue